janpetzold/az305-learning/README.md

 Azure NetApp Files is a fully managed file service in the cloud, powered by NetApp, with advanced management capabilities.
 Azure NetApp Files is suited for workloads that require random access and provides broad protocol support and data protection capabilities.

 Account has a type (e.g. standard general purpose v2, Premium for performance/latency).
 General purpose already supports customer-managed keys for encryption, allowing you to maintain control over the encryption keys.
+Standard is not optimized for video and audio streams, use Premium Block Blobs instead.

 Premium does not enable Globally redundancy, Standard does (trade-off performance vs. redundancy).